mushfiq13/Django-training/README.md

-# Django-training
+# Blog App
-The projects are divided into several branches.

-We did notmaintain better UI.
+We did not maintain better UI.
 We focused on learning Django.